SHC-ASTRA/roverBasestation/README.md

 wsl --install -d Ubuntu
 ```

-> [!NOTE]
-> This command may require you to restart your computer.
-If this is the case,
-> Restart and run the command again.

 Use the arrow keys to navigate the installer.
 Pick a username and a password you
 won't forget!
+If prompted, go ahead and restart your computer.

+> [!TIP]
+> You can reopen WSL by launching it from the search feature in Windows.

 Once WSL is set up, you should have a Bash prompt that starts with a `$`.
 Use
 this terminal to follow the Linux instructions below.